 We are very excited to be able to offer a unique trail racing event on the Beaver Valley Section of the Bruce Trail.
 The race is named the Falling Water Marathon after the Falling Water section of the Beaver Valley Bruce Trail that participants will get to enjoy.
 It's not a fast course and it will almost certainly be the most challenging marathon you will ever run but the views will be spectacular!

-In order to maximize the runner's experience and protect the trails, we are limiting the race to only 100 participants and only offering 1 distance- the trail marathon (approximately 42km).
+In order to maximize the runner's experience and protect the trails, we are limiting the race to only 75 participants (in each event) and now offering 2 distances- the trail marathon (approximately 42km) and the trail half marathon (approximately 21km).
 We anticipate this race selling out quickly.
 To be fair, we will not hold spots for anybody.
-Once the race sells out, there will be a short waitlist as well as 10 charity spots.
-The charity spots are for people who commit to raising $400 for the Beaver Valley Bruce Trail club.
-100% of these proceeds will go directly to the club and these participants will not need to pay the race entry fee.
+Once the race sells out, there will be a short waitlist.

 It's tough.
 Like, really tough.